oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

 2. Run [this following startup](scripts/setup.sh) script:

+    You will need to have an environment variable called:

     ```bash
+    export huggingface_access_token = "YOUR_TOKEN"
+    ```

+    Then, run the setup script:

+    ```bash
     cd scripts/ # go to the dir
-    chmod a+x setup.sh
+    chmod a+x setup.sh # allow the script to be executed
-    ./setup.sh
+    ./setup.sh # run the script
     ```

+    With your own HF access token, to be able to pull the Large Language Model.

-    This script will install all necessary software libraries, modules, and the Large Language Model.
+    This script will install all necessary software libraries, modules, and the LLM.

     It will load and start and provide an inference endpoint, so we can later call the model through an API if we want to.

 ## 3. How to use the LLM

-- By default the startup script expose LLM inference with openapi compatible route.
+- By default the startup script expose LLM inference with an OpenAI-compatible route.

 - Some of the possible routes with open-api compatible using vLLM are: